Dacili/RequireJS/README.md

  ```
  <script src="scripts/require.js"></script>
 ```
+3. Config file
+a) Creating config file:
-3. If you want to create a config file, you could add something like this code to new js file (create something like require-js-config.js).
+If you want to create a config file, you could add something like this code to new js file (create something like require-js-config.js).
 Check *Configuration settings* section for more details regarding the config.
 ```
    requirejs.config({
     //By default load any module IDs from js/lib